zilishen/documentation/content/nms/nim/tutorials/nms-docker.md

 ## NMS Build Examples

-To get started, you should ensue have access to the repo `nginxdevopssvcs.azurecr.io/indigo-tools-docker/platform/nim-bundled-poc` and ability to pull the container: `nim-bundle:latest` you have pulled the NIM docker container
+To get started, you should ensue have access to the repo `http://private-registry.nginx.com/` or from  `myF5.com` and ability to pull the container: `nim-bundle:latest` you have pulled the NIM docker container

 ### Quick Test without Persistence